 That’s right…Platinum Elite status and a free night EVERY YEAR that you keep the card.

-Personally, I’m more of a Marriott (but heading more towards Hyatt) guy, but with an annual fee of only $49, I’ve been able to extract phenomenal value out of the IHG Select card.
+Generally, I’m lean more towards Marriott (although Hyatt definitely has my heart at the moment), but with an annual fee of only $49, I’ve been able to extract phenomenal value out of the IHG Select card.
 Over the last few years, I’ve been able to use my free night certificate in expensive cities (e.g. London, Tokyo, etc.), essentially, exchanging the $49 annual fee for $400+ hotel rooms.

 Unfortunately, IHG capped the properties where you can use the free night and no longer offer the IHG Select card.
 However, I have kept the card and continue to pay my $49 faithfully.